 This is SBA's most frequently used loan program.
-A guaranteed loan is one made by a commercial lending institution (usually a bank) to a small business customer.
-The SBA provides the bank with a guarantee that will pay the bank a portion of the unpaid balance on loans that are not paid in full by the customer.
-Every bank has its own internal credit standard and policy for approval of its loans.
-The SBA's guarantee permits a bank to broaden its own criteria to accommodate additional lending because of the federally-backed assurances.
+A guaranteed loan is one made by a lender to a small business customer.
+The SBA provides the lender with a guarantee that will pay the lender a portion of the unpaid balance on loans that are not paid in full by the customer.
+Every lender has its own internal credit standard and policy for approval of its loans.
+The SBA's guarantee permits a lender to broaden its own criteria to accommodate additional lending because of the federally-backed assurances.
 While the guaranty extends the range of credit available through commercial lenders, it will not cover unsubstantiated repayment, poor collateralization, or improperly documented requests.
-Therefore, it is incumbent on the applicant to find out if the request has a chance and then work with the bank to submit all required documentation first, so that the bank may evaluate the proposal and make its decision.
-Under this program, the bank analyzes the credit and makes one of three decisions: to approve it entirely by itself; to approve subject to an SBA guaranty; or to decline the loan.
-Should the second method be chosen, the bank will submit the application to SBA on behalf of both the borrower and itself.
-Keep in mind that the applicant is the bank's customer and the bank is SBA's customer.
+Therefore, it is incumbent on the applicant to find out if the request has a chance and then work with the lender to submit all required documentation first, so that the lender may evaluate the proposal and make its decision.
+Under this program, the lender analyzes the credit and makes one of three decisions: to approve it entirely by itself; to approve subject to an SBA guaranty; or to decline the loan.
+Should the second method be chosen, the lender will submit the application to SBA on behalf of both the borrower and itself.
+Keep in mind that the applicant is the lender's customer and the lender is SBA's customer.
 The prospective borrower does not need to contact the SBA.

-7(a) Loans (except to veterans)
+7(a) Loans